frankcollins3/grapple/README.md

 // capitalize on how easy a well themed minimalistic white
 // [white-gi.png, redglove.png, whitebelt.png, bluebelt.png, blackbelt.png etc..,

-// bookmarking the cheesy link between:     A knockout during a fight |      "Knocking-out" for bed.    (theming must be utilized) possible Slogan for the app: TAKEDOWN TIRED!
+// bookmarking the cheesy link between:     A knockout during a fight |      "Knocking-out" for bed.    (theming must be utilized
+Bouts can go three ways:        Core sleep is met -> then for 20 minute naps: { W: user wins with ${ TakeDown | Chokehold } { Draw: user misses nap but stays awake } { L: user knocks out for bed }

+possible Slogan for the app: TAKEDOWN TIRED!

 // possible cursor: url(karatechop.png)